The Best Places For Sunday Lunch In Edinburgh

 The Pompadour | Waldorf Astoria Edinburgh – The Caledonian

-The Pompadour is a fabulous place for Sunday lunch, located within the Waldorf Astoria hotel.
-It’s set in a spectacular dining room that has to be one of the prettiest restaurants in Edinburgh!
+Located within the Waldorf Astoria hotel, The Pompadour is a fabulous place for Sunday lunch.
+The restaurant is set in a spectacular dining room that has to be one of the prettiest restaurants in Edinburgh!
 This luxurious place opens its doors once a week for lunch, meaning every Sunday is truly special.
-It’s a favourite of our Managing Director, Louise!

 The Ox | 49-51 London Street